greenzemg/greenzemg.github.io/_projects/2_project.md

 In high-tech manufacturing, validating control software on physical machinery is costly, risky, and time-consuming.
 Errors can lead to hardware damage or business operation downtime.
 Cordis needed a virtual environment (DT) to safely test their PLC (Programmable Logic Controller) control software before deployment.

-Key challenges in this project were, strict adherence to real-time latency constraints (under 300ms), designing a modular and scalable architecture to accommodate future extensions, ensuring seamless integration and data integrity across heterogeneous systems such as PLCs, Unity, and external services.
+Key challenges in this project were, strict adherence to real-time latency constraints (under 300ms), designing a modular and scalable architecture to accommodate future extensions, a seamless integration and data integrity across heterogeneous systems such as PLCs, Unity, and external services.

 <!-- Image of Digital Twin Setup -->
 <div class="row">